dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/DreamEther Packets.md

 We may allow zero value tokens to be purchased, as an indication of value with no funds transferred.

+TokenId is a hash of the name, so there can be no collisions possible.

 ## Funding after completion
 Each NFT can still have late funding opensea units purchased, which the owners of the packet may accept or not.
 This rewards the do-ers further, if they want it, and shares in the attribution.